• Skip to primary navigation

 Your friend needs you to just listen.
 S/he’s going to tell you their story and you just practice reflective listening, “Mmmm,” “I see…,” “Mmm-hmmm….,” and, “You are on such a difficult journey…,” etc. That’s it.
 That’s all you need to do.
 Just listen.
 HUGE help!

-2. Do your own homework
+2. Do your homework

 Your friend may not want to talk about the clinical details because that’s what their fertility specialists and infertility support group(s) is for.
-That said, the more you know about infertility, the better you can understand certain terms, tests, treatments, and so on as they come up in conversation.
+But, the more you know about infertility, the better you can understand certain terms, tests, treatments, and so on as they come up in conversation.
 RESOLVE’s Infertility 101 page is a great place to start.

 3. Ask directly what they need and what they want